Cooladx/odin-recipes/README.md

 This project will be a variety of links to recipes with html only.
-It will include pictures of some foods and steps onthe recipe from start to end.
+It will include pictures of some foods and steps on the recipe from start to end.